ricard2k/jmri-electron/pages/about.md

         content: Next page
         url: '/connections'
 ---
-The MMRC project is intended for hobbyists to control their layout with tes last technology application.
+The MMRC project is intended for hobbyists to control their layout with the last technology application.

 MMRC works on:

 - Mac
 - Mac - with native Apple silicon
 - Linux
-- Raspverry Pi
+- Raspberry Pi
 - Windows